Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Simulation Experiments

-\begin{itemize} \item Algorithm \ref{alg:lqr1} always converges faster and has a lower performance variance than the centralized zeroth-order algorithm. \item Algorithm \ref{alg:lqr1} with the cluster-wise update scheme converges faster than it with the agent-wise update scheme.
+\begin{itemize} \item Algorithm \ref{alg:lqr1} always converges faster and has a lower performance variance than the centralized zeroth-order algorithm. \item The learned controller achieves the formation tracking faster than the initial controller, therefore has a better performance. \item Algorithm \ref{alg:lqr1} with the cluster-wise update scheme converges faster than it with the agent-wise update scheme.
 This is because the number of clusters dominates the sample complexity, as we analyzed below Theorem \ref{th as LQR}. \item Appropriate extrapolation weights not only accelerate Algorithm \ref{alg:lqr1}, but also decrease the performance variance. \end{itemize}

-Note that the performance of the optimal centralized controller is 345.271.
-The reason why Algorithm \ref{alg:lqr1} converges to a controller with a cost value larger than the optimal one in Fig. \ref{fig simulations} (a) is that the distributed LQR problem has a structure constraint for the control gain, which results in a feasible set $\mathbb{K}_s\cap\mathbb{K}_d$, whereas the feasible set of the centralized LQR problem is $\mathbb{K}_s$.
+Note that the performance of the optimal centralized controller is 6.03 (in log scale), which is close to the performance of the learned control gain\footnote{The reason why Algorithm \ref{alg:lqr1} converges to a controller with a cost value larger than the optimal one in Fig. \ref{fig simulations} (a) is that the distributed LQR problem has a structure constraint for the control gain, which results in a feasible set $\mathbb{K}_s\cap\mathbb{K}_d$, whereas the feasible set of the centralized LQR problem is $\mathbb{K}_s$.}.
+By conducting ten more experiments with different initial stabilizing gains, we find that the performance of the learned control gain does not vary much.
+The accurate sub-optimality cannot be estimated since it is difficult to obtain the globally optimal structured control gain.